Prague Christmas Market & 24 More Festive Things to Do

 Havels Market

 One of Prague’s oldest markets, dating back to 1232, Havelské tržiště sits between Wenceslas Square and Old Town Square and quietly decks itself out for the holiday season.
-It’s mostly permanent stalls, but in December you’ll find seasonal decorations, mulled wine and festive Czech treats mixed with souvenirs and arts and crafts.
+It’s mostly permanent stalls, but in December you’ll find seasonal decorations, mulled wine, chimney cake, and festive Czech treats mixed with souvenirs and arts and crafts.
 It’s more about atmosphere than size, but a quick stop here adds local flavour to the Prague Christmas tour.

 • Location: Havelská street, Prague 1 (between Old Town Square and Wenceslas Square)